Overview

 FIXING BUSINESS FACTOR

-Users had genuinely reported feeling overwhelmed from the physical junk mail they are receiving and wanted them to stop.
+Users genuinely reported feeling overwhelmed from the physical junk mail they are receiving and wanted them to stop.

 In USA, an average person receives 300 junk mail per year.

-Users had genuinely reported feeling overwhelmed from the physical junk mail they are receiving and wanted them to stop.
+Users genuinely reported feeling overwhelmed from the physical junk mail they are receiving and wanted them to stop.

 In USA, an average person receives 300 junk mail per year.